 Dr. Amanda Konradi took over as chair of the department in January of 2023.
 We are so grateful to Dr. Joshua Hendrick for his years of service as chair!

-The Sociology Club presidents for 2022-2023 are Paul Capobianco, Nea James, and Anna Levine.
+The Sociology Club presidents for 2023-2024 are Hanna Addis, Ella Mallon, and Aisha Veras.